-Biking, walking, running, scootering (and more!) are cost effective and healthy ways to get around
+Biking, walking, running, scootering (and more!) are cost effective and healthy ways to get around.

-- Providing showers and lockers is essential to make active commutes viable. - Ensure employees have access to visible, secure bike racks or bike cages - Offer cash-out options for employees who active commute to work. - Ensure instructions are clear for how to access these facilities. - Identify employees who would like to act as a bike or active commute team captain, answering questions and concerns of new active commuters
+- Providing showers and lockers is essential to make active commutes viable. - Ensure employees have access to visible and secure bike racks or bike cages. - Offer cash-out options for employees who active commute to work. - Ensure the instructions are clear for how to access these facilities. - Identify employees who would like to act as a bike or active commute team captain, answering questions and concerns or providing mentorship to others.